splunk/public-o11y-docs/gdi/haproxy/haproxy.md

 <!--- SETUP --->
 ## SELinux setup

-If you have SELinux enabled, create a SELinux policy package by downloading the [type enforcement file](https://github.com/signalfx/collectd-haproxy/blob/master/selinux/collectd-haproxy.te) to some place on your server.
+If you have SELinux activated, create a SELinux policy package by downloading the [type enforcement file](https://github.com/signalfx/collectd-haproxy/blob/master/selinux/collectd-haproxy.te) to some place on your server.
 Run the following commands to create and install